csd81/LP/0tutorial/chapters/xx05a.md

 glpsol -m model.mod -d data.dat --xcheck
 ```

 One interesting observation about the solution is that **three of the remaining amounts are zero**.
 If we varied the problem data and solved the model repeatedly, it would turn out that, from the seven values printed (three production amounts and four remaining amounts), there are almost always **three zeroes**.
-In general, the number of zeroes is the number of products, and the number of nonzeroes is the number of raw materials.
+Generally, the number of zeroes is the number of products, and the number of non-zeroes is the number of raw materials.
 (Exceptions occur in some special cases.)
-This is a beautiful property of production problems that is better understood by knowing how the solution algorithms (particularly the **simplex method**) work, generally for LP problems.
+This is a beautiful property of production problems that is better understood by knowing how the solution algorithms (particularly the **simplex method**) work for LP problems.
 However, we are not focusing on the algorithms here, only the model implementations.
 Nevertheless, understanding what a good solution looks like is a very valuable skill.

-We now have a working implementation for the particular production problem described.
+We now have a working implementation for the specific production problem described.
 However, we know this solution is not very general.
-If a different production problem is in question, we must understand and **tamper with the code** describing the model logic.
-Also note that the exact expressions describing the total consumption of each raw material appear **three times**: once in the constraints and twice in the post-processing work.
+If we encounter a different production problem, we must understand and **tamper with the code** describing the model logic.
+Also, notice that the exact expressions describing the total consumption of each raw material appear **three times**: once in the constraints and twice in the post-processing work.
 This level of **redundancy** is typically considered bad code design, regardless of the programming language.

 Our next task is to create a more general, **indexed model** that requires only a properly formatted data section to solve any production problem.